-- Flowchart school response to suspected or confirmed COVID-19 cases to be followed for suspected or confirmed cases. - If someone has attended the site tests positive for COVID-19, the local health protection team will be contacted by the school. - The health protection team will provide guidance to support a rapid risk assessment to confirm who has been in close contact with the person during the period they were infectious and ensure they are asked to self-isolate. - Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
-Close contact means: - Direct close contacts face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin) - Proximity contacts extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual - o Travelling in a small vehicle, like a car, with an infected person - Records of children and staff in each group and any close contact that takes place between children and staff in different groups to be kept.
-This does not need to include every interaction a member of staff or pupil has. - Remote education plan in place by the end of September 2020 for individual children or groups of children self-isolating.
+- advisers who will inform them of what action is needed based on the latest public health advice.
+If, following triage, further expert advice is required the adviser will escalate the school's call to the local health protection team.
+The health protection team will also contact schools directly if they become aware that someone who has tested positive for coronavirus (COVID-19) attended the school - as identified by NHS Test and Trace. - The health protection team will provide guidance to support a rapid risk assessment to confirm who has been in close contact with the person during the period they were infectious and ensure they are asked to self-isolate. - Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
+Close contact means: - Direct close contacts face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin)